South Carolina civil disturbances of 1876: Charleston

 By September, Charleston seethed with political activity.
 Following two Democratic meetings earlier in the week in which blacks explained why they had left the Republican Party, on the night of September 6 in Charleston, a black Democratic club held a meeting at Archer's Hall on King Street.
 Two black speakers, including J.R.
 Jenkins, criticized the Republicans, including an insult to black women.
 After the meeting white Democrats escorted the last speaker from the meeting, and they were followed by Republicans who had heard the speech.
 The whites fired a pistol above the heads of gathering black Republicans but that attracted more African Americans, and fighting started.
 US troops escorted the black Democrats to safety, but the whites and police were outnumbered and could not quell the mob.
 Blacks continued to roam, looting on King Street and nearby, as the outnumbered police (a mixed group racially) could not quell their activity.
 They were escorted safely to The Citadel grounds at Marion Square.
 Unusually, more whites than blacks were injured in this riot; the one white death was attributed to a mistaken shot by a white man.

 No Democratic rifle clubs intervened that evening after consultation with the police; they feared provoking a larger riot.
 Their officers met the next day, making a plan to have rifle clubs available at short notice every night when political meetings were held.
 Tensions remained high in the city but their officers met the next day, and guns for sale in the city were quickly gone.
 Two nights later the Democrats met at Hibernian Hall without incident.
 The inability of Governor Chamberlain and the local law authorities to preserve the peace convinced the people of the state of the failure of Republican rule.
 Southerners portrayed the actions of freedmen as menacing, trying to win over public opinion in the North.
 Northerners found the continuing insurgency in the southern states to be disheartening.
 Historian Ehren K. Foley noted that the event "demonstrated the continued mobilization and strength of both the Republican party and the African American community in the low country of South Carolina.
 The event also demonstrated the willingness of both sides to deploy force for political ends."

-Ellenton Riot
+Ellenton massacre

-In September 1876 the Ellenton riot occurred.
+In September 1876 the Ellenton massacre occurred.
 It started September 15 and lasted to the 21st.
-The initiation of the Ellenton riot began when a white posse attempted to serve warrants of arrest issued by an African-American Magistrate Prince Rivers[1] for two people suspected of breaking and entering.
+The initiation of the Ellenton massacre began when a white posse attempted to serve warrants of arrest issued by an African-American Magistrate Prince Rivers[1] for two people suspected of breaking and entering.
 The events escalated until two white men and 39 African-American were killed.
 The most notable being Simon P. Coker who served as a member of the Legislature from Barnwell.